 When we breathe in (inhale), air enters through our mouth or nose and goes into the windpipe (trachea).
 This makes our chest and lungs expand.
 When we breathe out (exhale), our lungs get smaller again.

 A large muscle under the lungs called the diaphragm (dye-uh-fram) helps get air into the lungs and allows them to expand.
 We also have muscles between the ribs (intercostal muscles) that help the chest to expand and let air into our lungs.
-This is called intercostal breathing.

 What is breathlessness (also called dyspnoea)?

 Breathlessness, or shortness of breath, is an uncomfortable feeling of difficulty with breathing.
-It's normal to feel breathless at times (for example, after running for a bus).
+It’s normal to feel breathless at times (for example, after hurrying for a bus).
 But breathlessness can also be caused by illness.

-People's experience of breathlessness can be different.
+People’s experience of breathlessness can be different.
 Some people feel breathless all the time (constant breathlessness).
-For other people, it may come and go (called episodic breathlessness).
-You might feel more breathless when you're doing an activity, or if you're feeling anxious − or you might not know why you're feeling breathless.
+For other people, it may come and go (episodic breathlessness).
+Breathlessness that develops over weeks or months is called long-term (chronic) breathlessness.

 How breathlessness can affect day-to-day life